EDUCBA

 INVESTING

-“INVESTMENT “ the word is quite lengthy, isn’t it?… Yes, it is.
-The meaning hidden behind this word is also long as the goal of investing in anything is to build wealth over a prolonged period of time through different ways like buying and holding the portfolio of stocks or mutual funds, bonds over a long period of time.
+“INVESTMENT “ word is quite lengthy, isn’t it?… Yes, it is.
+The meaning hidden behind this word is also long as the goal of investing in anything is to build wealth over a prolonged period through different ways, like buying and holding a portfolio of stocks, mutual funds, or bonds over a long period of time.

-In a polished language Equity investing involves the building of a portfolio of stocks and managing its performance for an unbounded period of time.
-Thus whenever the expected performance is about to be achieved then suitable market actions are carried out.
-The time period can be off days, years or even decades with the advantage of interest, dividends or stock splits, etc. So basically the main aim is all about creating an income and achieving growth.
+In polished language, Equity investing involves building a portfolio of stocks and managing its performance for an unbounded period.
+Thus, suitable market actions are carried out whenever the expected performance is about to be achieved.
+The time period can be off days, years, or even decades with the advantage of interest, dividends, stock splits, etc. So basically, the main aim is creating an income and achieving growth.

-Then how investors are defined?
-It’s very simple, individuals who do investments are called as Investors.
-These investors enhance their profits through compounding or reinvesting any profits and dividends.
+Then how are investors defined?
+It’s very simple: individuals who make investments are called Investors.
+These investors enhance their profits by compounding or reinvesting any profits and dividends.

 why-invest

-In the situation of market fluctuation, investors drive towards the downtrends with the hope of bouncing back of prices.
-Thus with research on company fundamentals and other techniques like technical analysis one creates a portfolio of different stocks.
+Investors drive toward the downtrends in market fluctuation, hoping to bounce back prices.
+Thus, research on company fundamentals and other techniques like technical analysis creates a portfolio of different stocks.

 Types of Portfolios